-Atopic Dermatitis What parts of the body are most affected?
+What parts of the body are most commonly affected by eczema?

 Some parts of the body are more exposed to environmental factors than others: our hard- working hands are washed regularly and are the most likely part of our body to be exposed to chemicals.
 This type of exposure makes skin susceptible to Atopic Dermatitis.
 Age is another factor that influences the location of the disease.